What is Opiate Withdrawal and Detox?

 I’ll use Hydrocodone Withdrawal as an example because it is the most popular opiate but you can substitute any painkiller in this scenario and it is clinically referred to as opiate detox.
-In very general terms a drug like Hydrocodone stimulates the reward/pleasure centers (nucleus accumbens) of our brains and release naturally occurring neurotransmitters called Dopamine and Serotonin which can create analgesia (resistance to pain) and feelings of euphoria or a sense of “well-being.”
-When you take away the Hydrocodone that produces these euphoric feelings, your brain begins to rebel and that rebellion is the beginning of the opiate detox process.
+In very general terms, a drug like Hydrocodone stimulates the reward/pleasure centers (nucleus accumbens) of our brains and release naturally occurring neurotransmitters called Dopamine and Serotonin which can create analgesia (resistance to pain) and feelings of euphoria or a sense of “well-being”.
+When you take away the Hydrocodone, your brain begins to rebel, and that rebellion is the beginning of the opiate detox process.
 In the graphic below you can see a representation of an opiate (in this case morphine) stimulating the opiate receptors in the brain which in-turn helps release excess amounts of dopamine.

 Opiate Withdrawal and Opiate Detox affects everyone differently based on various factors such as type of prescription drug, dose, length of use, general health, age, etc. Many people experience common symptoms of withdrawal such as sweats, vomiting, lethargy or insomnia, and most people describe the experience as agonizing.
-However, Opiate Detox is not considered life-threatening, regardless of whether your pain killer of choice is Hydrocodone, Oxycodone, Percocet, Dilaudid or any of the other prescribed opiates.
+However, Opiate Detox is not considered life-threatening regardless of whether your painkiller of choice is Hydrocodone, Oxycodone, Percocet, Dilaudid, or any other prescribed opiate.